ivpn/ivpn.net/src/content/en/pages/knowledgebase/linux/linux-webpages-do-not-load-or-dns-leaks-when-connecting-via-networkmanager.md

     nameserver 198.245.51.147
     ```

-    Press `Ctrl+x` to save and exit the **nano** editor, then change the file attribute to prevent writes or file changes:
+    Press `Ctrl+X` to save and exit the **nano** editor, then change the file attribute to prevent writes or file changes:

     ```
     sudo chattr +i /etc/resolv.conf